The Kimberley, WA

 There’s plenty of attractions in Kununurra and we started off at Molly Springs.

 This little oasis is a must see in Kununurra and a beautiful croc free swimming hole.
-The Hootchery (rum distillery) is great and it even has a playground.
-Justin being a Qld'er tasted the rum paddle and was very impressed with the local drop.
+The Hootchery (rum distillery) is great and it even has a playground for the kids.
+Justin being a Qld’er tasted the rum paddle and was very impressed with the local drop.

-Justin also went out on a fishing charter with a young bloke called Matty Cox from Northbound Charters and caught heaps of Barra.
+Justin also went out on a fishing charter with Northbound Charters and caught heaps of Barra.
 He also managed to film a crocodile dragging a cow down the Ord River.
-This went VIRAL and we had news companies and media websites picking it up.
+This video went VIRAL and we had news companies and media websites picking it up.
 Our phones were running hot that week.

 Our Stay in Kununurra was Awesome!!